What is REPs?

 REPs UAE was instigated by the Dubai Sports Council and set up as an independent entity by the CEO Naser Al Tamimi to support and help to professionalise the local fitness industry.

 Is it law that a fitness professional has to be a member of REPs?

-Dubai Sports Council have issued circulars in Dubai to all health clubs that registration with REPs for all instructors is mandatory.
-The Sports Councils in other Emirates are considering the same approach.
-Checks may be carried out on Clubs through the Sports Council.
+Dubai Sports Council, and more recently the Abu Dhabi Sports Council have issued circulars to all health clubs that registration with REPs UAE for all instructors is mandatory.
+Checks may be carried out on Clubs through the Sports Councils.

 Membership signifies that an exercise professional;

 - has met nationally agreed occupational standards

 - is independently verified as being competent in the work place

 - is committed to on going professional development

 We strongly recommend that members of the public looking to employ the services of an exercise professional check to see if they are registered by searching our member database.